Coronavirus: we are still facing restrictions in our sport

-Using your own gun you have total freedom of gun movement (no trailing wires to get in the way) and you can practise any discipline: trap, skeet and sporting, at any level: club, national and international.
-Targets follow national and international rules with the same angular trajectories at the same angular speeds as clays outdoors.
+Using your own gun you can practise any discipline: trap, skeet and sporting, at any level: club, national and international.
+Targets follow national and international rules with the same angular trajectories, and the same angular speeds, as clays outdoors.

 You select the layout or target you want, e.g. Olympic Skeet Station 4 doubles, stand in front of the wall or screen, take up your shooting position, swing back to your hold point, call "Pull", acquire the target, start your swing, allow the correct amount of lead, fire and follow through - exactly as you do outdoors.

-DryFire then provides you with very accurate feedback, to the nearest fraction of an inch, as to where your shot went: above, below, ahead, behind - the sort of feedback we would love outdoors but which we can never get - until now!
+DryFire provides accurate feedback, to the nearest fraction of an inch, as to where your shot went: above, below, ahead, behind - the sort of feedback we rarely get outdoors.

 Find out how DryFire has helped shooters become champions, see the type of feedback it provides and watch it in action.
 How can DryFire pay for itself in a couple of weeks!